syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ![Suggest append image](images/ComboBox-Filtering-Options/suggest-append.png)

-N> The deletion of a character will not work on some Android devices due to a framework issue.
+N> The deletion of a character is not support in this mode which is a known framework issue.